Skip to main content

 Scholarships

-Each year, App State awards more than $4 million to students based on need and academic achievement and enrolls hundreds of students into Selective Academic Programs.
+Each year, App State awards an average of $25 million to students based on need, as well as academic and athletic achievement, and enrolls hundreds of students into Selective Academic Programs.
 Scholarships are available to new, transfer and continuing students.
+On average, about $5 million in outside aid is awarded to App State students annually.

 • students in class